Forty Eight Years of Existence

 Where do you do this?

 Majority of the clients are in Metro Manila and nearby provinces in the Philippines.
-I do site visits for monitoring of various mining projects.
+I do site visits for monitoring of various mining and environmental development projects in the countryside.
+On a parttime engagement, a professorial lecturer in two government universities in Metro Manila.

 Do you enjoy what you do?